What Should We Actually Be Afraid of in AI?

 Why computers can't think, what's actually dangerous about AI, and how we quietly handed machines the right to choose for us — from TikTok recommendations to hiring systems.

-A long time ago, in a far-far-away city of Kharkiv, I was 7 years old.
+A long time ago, in a city far, far away — Kharkiv — I was 7 years old.
 That’s when I first laid eyes on a miraculous new piece of technology — a VHS player.
 In my hands was my very first cassette tape.
 I didn’t really care what I was about to watch.
 What mattered was the sheer fact that I’d get to watch something recorded.
 Oblivious to what fate had in store for me, I shoved a cassette with a hand-scrawled label reading “Terminator 2” into the player.

-They say kids have wild imaginations.
-That children imagine things better than adults.
-I don’t know why, but the scene I remember most vividly is Los Angeles getting bombed with nuclear warheads.
-I was in absolute panic, sitting quietly in front of the VCR, rewinding the tape to watch those terrifying frames over and over.
+They say kids have wild imaginations — that children picture things more vividly than adults do.
+I don’t know why, but the scene I remember most clearly is Los Angeles getting bombed with nuclear warheads.
+I sat in absolute panic in front of the VCR, rewinding the tape to watch those terrifying frames over and over.

 And they were right.
 I grew up.
 Terminator 2 stopped being just a scary movie and became a masterpiece I’ve remembered since childhood.
 And the fear of artificial intelligence stopped bothering me, replaced by a fear of human intelligence.

 But life goes on.
 Life is right here, right now.
 And people are quietly starting to lose it, because there’s just too much of this AI stuff.
 And we can’t seem to agree on what to do with it.
-Some say it needs to be eradicated, while Mark Zuckerberg declares there’s nothing better than teaching AI to work even better.
+Some say it needs to be eradicated; Mark Zuckerberg insists the answer is simply to teach AI to work even harder.

 Here’s a different take.
 When I asked my friends about this perspective, I found that most people somehow vaguely sense it, but rarely say it out loud.